Avi-Kenny/SimEngine/docs/index.md

 ## Getting started

 The goal of many statistical simulations is to test how a new statistical method performs against existing methods.
 Most statistical simulations include three basic phases: (1) generate some data, (2) run one or more methods using the generated data, and (3) compare the performance of the methods.
-We highly recommend reading the <a href="/docs/concepts.html" target="_blank">Simulation concepts</a> section of this site for further discussion of these phases and other high-level concepts related to designing and running simulations with **simba**.
+Check out the <a href="/docs/concepts.html" target="_blank">Simulation concepts</a> section of this site for further discussion of these phases and other high-level concepts related to designing and running simulations.

 To briefly illustrate how these phases are implemented using **simba**, we will use the example of estimating the average treatment effect of a drug in the context of a randomized controlled trial (RCT).

 ### 1) Load the package and create a "simulation object"

 The simulation object (an R object of class *simba*) will contain all data, functions, and results related to your simulation.
-Note that we make extensive use of the pipe operators (%<>% and %>%) from the **magrittr** package; if you have never used pipe operators, check out the <a href="https://magrittr.tidyverse.org" target="_blank">magrittr documentation</a>.
+Note that we make extensive use of the pipe operators (%>% and %<>%) from the **magrittr** package; if you have never used pipes, check out the <a href="https://magrittr.tidyverse.org" target="_blank">magrittr documentation</a>.

 ```R
 library(simba)